Unboxed-Software/solana-course/content/solana-nft.md

 This repository contains the Candy Machine v2 CLI tools.
 If you want to have a look at them more closely, you can find them in `metaplex/js/packages/cli/src/candy-machine-cli-v2.ts`.

-We'll be using `ts-nod` to run commands.
-If you don't have `ts-node` installed globally, install it now:
+We'll be using `ts-node` to run commands.
+If you don't have`typescript` and `ts-node` installed globally, install it now:

 ```sh
 npm install -g typescript